Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/_index.md

 {{% section-centered heading="Journey through the Universe" %}}

-@TODO: Turn this into nice images/banners instead of text.
+@TODO: Turn this into nice images/banners instead of text. => Put these games into SEPARATE subfolders!
+One folder for the big, main games (`visit`) and one for the smaller spinoffs (`swing-by`)

 Below is a list of all major games, roughly sorted by difficulty.